EmilStenstrom/friendlybit/comments/2008-01-20-sharepoint-2007-from-an-interface-developers-view_comments.md

   comment_author_url: http://friendlybit.com
   comment_content: '@Anthony Grace: Thanks!
 I wish I had read the article you point
     to earlier, now I had to figure all that out by myself :/.
-Almost no documentation is available from Microsoft, of course. ↵↵I''m actually done with the customization on the project that triggered this article, and it''s live and used by over 10 000 people.
+Almost no documentation is available from Microsoft, of course. \n\nI''m actually done with the customization on the project that triggered this article, and it''s live and used by over 10 000 people.
 I must say, the bugs, tricks and hacks I had to do to get there, you wouldn''t believe me.
 I will try my best to never work with Sharepoint again.'